 What should you therefore do to ensure that the Wi-Fi signals are available in full strength in every corner of your house including the lawn outside?
 There are quite a few options.

 You can easily extend your Wi-Fi network with additional networking hardware like Wi-Fi repeaters and Wireless Access Points.
 The other inexpensive option is that you get hold of an old wireless router, one that is longer in use, and connect it to your existing (main) router using an Ethernet (Cat5) cable.

 Use a Second Router as an Access Point

-For this example, let’s assume your router’s IP address is 192.168.30.1 and the Subnet Mask is 255.255.255.0.
+For this example, let’s assume that our MASTER router’s IP address is 192.168.30.1 and the Subnet Mask is set as 255.255.255.0.